3ch01c/3ch01c.github.io/docs/k8s.md

 sudo sysctl -w net.ipv4.conf.all.rp_filter=0
 ```

-If you're running a single-node cluster, untaint master node so it's available for scheduling.
+If you're running a single-node cluster, untaint the master node so it's available for scheduling.

 ```sh
 kubectl taint nodes --all node-role.kubernetes.io/master-